cedotal/attempter/README.md

 The Redis priority queue is a sorted set.
 Members can be represented however the user pleases, as long as the process that creates work and the makeAttempt function agree on a format.
-(One simple strategy is to represent work units as an integer, which corresponds to a database row containing the work to be done.)
+For example, one simple strategy is to represent work units as an integer, which corresponds to a database row containing the work to be done.

 An Attempter is NOT responsible for putting work in this sorted set!
 If another process does not put work in, Attempter will never do anything.